mandober/js-object-relationships/README.md

 * 1 compound (complex) type:
   `object`

 This is an object in the broader sense; it has many subtypes, collectively called natives or [built-in objects](https://www.ecma-international.org/ecma-262/7.0/#sec-well-known-intrinsic-objects).
 Commonly used built-ins are Object, Array, Date, RegExp, Math, Function.
-Function is a callable object; String, Symbol, Number and Boolean built-ins are rarely used directly, but they are fundamental when dealing with their primitive counterpairs ("boxing"); Global object is provided by the host environment.
+Function is a callable object; String, Symbol, Number and Boolean built-ins are rarely used directly, but they are fundamental when dealing with their primitive counterparts ("boxing"); Global object is provided by the host environment.

 ## Built-in objects